LEADING OFF: Braves try again to eliminate Dodgers, reach WS

 Freddie Freeman and the Braves get another chance to earn a trip to the World Series when they host the Los Angeles Dodgers in Game 6 of the NL Championship Series.

-Atlanta leads the matchup 3-2 after losing Game 5 at Dodger Stadium.
-The Braves haven’t reached the World Series since 1999.
+The Braves lead the matchup 3-2 after losing Game 5 at Dodger Stadium.
+They haven’t reached the World Series since 1999.

+The Dodgers said Friday night that Scherzer had been scratched from his start Saturday night.

+Scherzer was pulled after 4 1/3 innings in Game 2 with what he said was a dead arm on two days’ rest after getting his first career save in the Division Series finale at San Francisco.
+Los Angeles didn’t say who would pitch in place of Scherzer.

 The Dodgers have won seven straight games when facing postseason elimination.
 That streak dates to last October when Mookie Betts and his teammates overcame a 3-1 deficit against Atlanta in the NLCS.